carolinechen99/stock-market-quotes/README.md

 # Stock Market Quote

 ## Overview
 This is a simple tool that fetches stock market quotes from the Yahoo!
 Finance API.
-It allows you to fetch the current price of a stock, as well as the price at a specific time in the past.
+It allows you to fetch the latest price of a stock, as well as the price at a specific time in the past.
 It also includes a simple search feature that allows you to search for a stock by keyword.

 ## Usage
 - To search for a ticker by keyword,